tshepang/blog/content/misc/blogging with Pelican.rst

 - I have a separate post on `what I love about static website generators`_.
 - This post was first published on **2012-05-20**, which is before `I started using liquidluck`_, a competing tool.
+- And then I moved back **2013-09-29** due to development inactivity of liquidluck.

 `Pelican`_ is a static blog generator;